• Home Page

-Reinhardt had been performing in England with Stephane Grappelli when Germany invaded Poland in September 1939.
-He spontaneously decided to return to Paris, leaving Grappelli in Britain and he spent the Winter playing in Jimmy’s Bar in Montparnasse.
+Reinhardt performed in England with Stephane Grappelli when Germany invaded Poland in September 1939.
+He spontaneously decided to return to Paris, leaving Grappelli in Britain and he spent the winter playing in Jimmy’s Bar in Montparnasse.
 During the Nazi occupation of Paris Django and his family attempted but failed to escape.
-Ironically, Reinhardt survived and even prospered during the war years despite Nazi antipathy to both the Romani population and to jazz as a degenerate form of music (both Black and American!).
-Django’s survival came at the cost of sponsorship by a Luftwaffe officer Dietrich Schulz-Kohn who was a fan of jazz.
+Ironically, Reinhardt survived and even prospered during the war years despite Nazi antipathy to both the Romani population and to jazz as a degenerate form of music (it was both Black and American!).
+Django’s survival came with the cost of sponsorship by a Luftwaffe officer Dietrich Schulz-Kohn who was a fan of jazz.

 Technically, Django does not fit the classic profile of a “chansonnier” since he did not write lyrics (he was illiterate) or sing--he was a Gypsy jazz guitarist.
-However, his music had an enduring impact and through its appropriation by many lyricists and performers his songs have morphed into a style akin to that of the “chanson française” celebrated in this songbook.
+However, his music had an enduring impact and through its appropriation by many lyricists and performers his songs have morphed into a style akin to that of the “chanson française” that we celebrate in this songbook.

 Django Reinhardt Song: